n-claes/legolas/README.md

 Legolas is the result of months and months of developing, testing, fixing issues, testing again, thinking bugs are fixed, further development, discovering that bugs weren't fixed, headscratching, testing again, etc.
 In short, a typical development process of a brand new code.
-Since this took (and still takes) a lot of effort and time, we therefore kindly ask you to contact and _include one of the core developers in the first paper you write using Legolas_.
+Since this took (and still takes) a lot of effort and time, we therefore kindly ask that _**the first published peer-reviewed paper from applying Legolas is done in co-authorship with at least one of the original authors**_.
 Since the code is brand new we would like to know how it is used and provide guidance if possible.

 ## Obtaining Legolas